 If you use a non-standard field name for your Story Points, you can configure GitClear to associate this column with your "Story Points" label.
-To do this, once you've connect to your issue tracker, you can visit Settings -> Issue Tracking, and then mouse over the row labeled "Story Points Field" to reveal an edit checkbox:
+To do this, once you've connect to your issue tracker, you can visit Settings -> Issue Tracker Projects, and then choose a new value in the "Story Points" field:

 Choosing the Story Points field for a Jira connection